Institute of Range and the American Mustang

 Randall Wright (Director)

 Randall Wright is a Pierre South Dakota real estate broker who is now retired.
 He was introduced to Dayton Hyde by the late South Dakota Governor George Michelson to help IRAM put together 11,000 acres of great horse range in the Black Hills.

 Randy has served as IRAM’s advisor in Pierre, the capitol of South Dakota, on legislative matters since 1988.
 Growing up on a ranch in South Dakota his local ranching background continues to be a valuable asset and friend to the Sanctuary.
 Randy Wright has been an IRAM Board Member since 2012.

 Karla R. LaRive (Secretary and Communications Director)

 Karla LaRive, a California native, came to the Black Hills Wild Horse Sanctuary in 2004 and has served as Communications Director since 2009.
 She is responsible for the Sanctuary's media, marketing, public relations and, Government, State and Tribal relations as pertains to the management of the Sanctuary.

 Karla founded her production company, PK Productions, LLC (South Dakota corporation) in September 2006, specializing in media and music production.
 In 2015, PK Productions LLC was nominated for a Grammy (NARAS) for “Best Regional Roots" album for Windwalker and the MCW, "Generations" CD.
 Her company has won two Native American Music Awards and has been nominated for numerous music awards.
-She has co-produced three documentaries for IRAM; Imagine A Place, Free To Run and We Are The Land.
+She has co-produced three documentaries, radio, television and film projects for IRAM.
 Karla LaRive has been an IRAM Board Member since 2016.